 Edition RIDAS 2019 entailed a comprehensive revision with an update of the main document and application guidance documents to reflect new legislation and relevant standards.
-The revision in May 2020 included a new section 4.7, the clean-up of concepts and corrections of footnotes, etc. In this revision, sections 4.3-4.5 and 5-5.1 have been updated in accordance with the application guidance for Chapters 4 and 5.
-In January 2025, RIDAS was published in a new layout.
-The content is the same.
-Minor corrections and adjustments have been made.
+The revision in May 2020 included a new section 4.7, the clean-up of concepts and corrections of footnotes, etc. In the 2022 revision, sections 4.3-4.5 and 5-5.1 were updated in accordance with the application guidance for Chapters 4 and 5.
+In this revision Chapter 1 has been updated, section 3.2 about decision on design floods and section 8.4 about documentation and evaluation of deficiencies have been added.
+In addition the layout has been updated and minor corrections and adjustments have been made.